RaphaelBatagini/raphaelbatagini.github.io/README.md

 Feel free to customize the blog's design, layout, and functionality as per your requirements.
 You can modify the styles using Tailwind CSS and customize the components and pages in the `pages` and `components` directories.

-To add blog posts, create Markdown files in your designated blog posts repository (`POSTS_REPO`).
+To add blog posts, create Markdown files in your designated blog posts repository (`NEXT_PUBLIC_POSTS_REPO`).
 Each Markdown file should follow the front matter specifications with metadata and content.

 Check out the [personal-blog-posts-template](https://github.com/RaphaelBatagini/personal-blog-posts-template) repository for an example of a blog posts repository structure and Markdown file format.